euonymblog/EUALF-webapp/_session/gala-dinner.md

 permalink: /galadinner.html
 ---

-Includes awarding of the 25th EU/Qantas Award for Journalism, which will be include presentations by Vanessa Hudson (Executive Manager, Customer and Commercial Relationships, Qantas) and Steve Lewis (Senior Vice President, National Press Club of Australia).
+Includes awarding of the 25th EU/Qantas Award for Journalism, which will include presentations by Vanessa Hudson (Executive Manager, Customer and Commercial Relationships, Qantas) and Steve Lewis (Senior Vice President, National Press Club of Australia).